blanchardmike/FMWC/README.md

 ![alt text](https://github.com/blanchardmike/FMWC/blob/main/Resources/FMWC_Rules.png)

 First round, easy enough.
-OFFSET the reference (Top Left Cherry, in this case)
+Question is to evaluate the points given by the "roll" number.
+This is how many times it "spins" through top to bottom.

 Board                                                                               |Reference
 :----------------------------------------------------------------------------------:|:----------------------------------------------------------------: